opentaps/open-climate-investing/book/Setting-Benchmarks.md

 As a portfolio manager, I often felt like we were in the mud up front while our clients sat in castles miles away, obliviously sipping tea while giving us benchmarks that were out of touch with reality.
 They would exclude out of favor assets that offered the best opportunities while piling into flavor of the month investments that offered few.
 They wanted short-term results from investments that clearly required long-term time horizons.
 Finally, they would exclude perfectly safe investments while allowing highly risky ones on the basis of arbitrary ratings.
 The last one, by the way, is exactly what caused the Credit Crisis and Great Recession of 2008 -- read [The Big Short](https://amzn.to/33TkSnl) by Michael Lewis.

-Of course I was biased.
-With a little time and experience being the client, I now see I was as rash as Hans Solo -- "Never tell me the odds."
-But how could the client decide except by looking at the numbers?
+As I started to invest for myself over the years, I realized how young and foolish I was.
+When I made my own direct investments, I never cared about any benchmark index.
+But when I invest in funds managed by others, I would compare the managers' results versus their benchmarks and fees.
+Eventually, I ended up replacing several actively managed funds with super low cost index funds, not because I believe markets are efficient or indexing is the best way to go, but simply because their performance couldn't justify the fees.
+So even though the portfolio manager in me was a bit Hans Solo -- "Never tell me the odds"--as the client, how could I decide except by looking at the numbers?

 Yet judging "by the numbers" alone could also lead to a short term, academic view of risk and return that would not only be bad for your long-term investment results but also have disastrous consequences for climate change and the economy as a whole.

-What we had was a failure to communicate.
-Guidelines and benchmarks should be set in consultation with the portfolio manager, but the portfolio manager should also be humble enough to understand that the client has more at stake than the latest and greatest trade.

 This chapter, then, is my attempt to bring the two sides together.
-It's me the portfolio manager talking with me the investor, in the hope that we could integrate long-term thinking about climate change into the investment process.
+It's me the portfolio manager talking with me the client, in the hope that we could integrate long-term thinking about climate change into the investment process.

 The first thing we should all do is take a look at risk.
 This chart shows the performance of the optimized zero carbon risk portfolio versus the Energy index from the previous chapter on [Structuring Portfolios](Structuring-Portfolios.md):